 For example, on March 31, 2014, the FCC amended its rules governing "good faith" retransmission consent negotiations to provide that it is a per se violation of the statutory duty to negotiate in good faith for a television broadcast station that is ranked among the top-four stations in a market (as measured by audience share) to negotiate retransmission consent jointly with another top-four station in the same market if the stations are not commonly owned.
 As part of the STELA Reauthorization Act of 2014 ("STELAR"), Congress further tightened the restriction to prohibit joint negotiation with any television station in the same market unless the stations are under common de jure control.
-We currently are not a party to any agreements that delegate our authority to negotiate retransmission consent for any of our television stations or grant us authority to negotiate retransmission consent for any other television station.
+We currently are not a party to any agreements that delegate our authority to negotiate retransmission consent for any of our television stations.
 Nevertheless, we cannot predict how this restriction might impact future opportunities.